It’s ‘a very important piece of history’ for DFW. What the owner plans to do with it

 Bird’s Fort, as the settlement was known, is not in danger of being lost to history.
 Instead, there’s a plan to preserve it by the very development that’s sprouting up around it.

-Robert Kembell, president of The Nehemiah Co., which manages Viridian, purchased the property in August from the heirs of the Armentrout property, who had owned the land for the last century.
+Robert Kembel, president of The Nehemiah Co., which manages Viridian, purchased the property in August from the heirs of the Armentrout property, who had owned the land for the last century.

 The plan is to keep the land intact and eventually add a cultural center or museum to educate residents about the significance of Bird’s Fort.

-“It’s a very important piece of history for this region,” Kembell said.
+“It’s a very important piece of history for this region,” Kembel said.
 “It’s really the birthplace of North Texas being developed into the settlements we now have.”

-Kembell became enamored with saving the site the minute he first saw it.
+Kembel became enamored with saving the site the minute he first saw it.
 While nothing is left of the fort, the site remains unspoiled.

 Only the base of an old windmill and part of a swimming pool foundation — both from the 20th century when a hunting and fishing club sat there — remain.